-Below are two text links to the two largest and best accommodation bases.
-The links are prepared in such a way that they limit the search results to the area of Locorotondo that interests us.
-It is worth starting the search for accommodation from one of these links, thanks to which, for good morning, locations that are not of interest to us are eliminated.
-The first link takes you to Airbnbwhere you will find accommodation offers from private individuals, holiday homes and small guesthouses.
-The second link leads to booking.comwhere you will find offers for guesthouses and hotels.
+Below are two links to the best accommodation base.
+The link is prepared in such a way that it limits the search results to the area of Locorotondo we are interested in.
+It is worth starting the search for accommodation from him, thanks to which, for a good day, locations that are not of interest to us are eliminated.
+The link takes you to booking.comwhere you will find offers for guesthouses and hotels.

 Below you will also find a few screenshots for specific, interesting and affordable accommodation selected by me.

 I hope this will allow you to find a satisfactory accommodation.

 Overnight in a trulli?
 And why not?
 Due to the popularity of the town itself, spending the night in a trulli in Alberobello is even several times more expensive than this offer.
 So why not stay overnight in a trullo near Locorotondo.
 The city center is 1,3 km away and Alberobello is only a few kilometers away.
 A great option to feel the local atmosphere and not to exhaust yourself financially.